CatalogueOfLife/coldp/README.md

 #### alternativeID
 A comma concatenated list of alternative identifiers for the name.
-Every alternative identifier must be a URI/URN/URL or given in the form of `scheme:id`.
+Every alternative identifier must be a URI/URN/URL or given in the form of `scope:id`.
-See [identifiers](#Identifiers) for all details and common schemes.
+See [identifiers](#Identifiers) for all details and common scopes.

 *added in v1.1*